erroronline1/caro/readme.md

 * overview orders by commission/justification / vendor
 * batch identifier (product and delivery note number) for ordered items
 * vendor mailto (certificates)
-* display last_ordered within orders and in product overview
 * use this information for vendor mailto regarding prodict certificates

 #### application considerations